[Part 3] Why did the US fail in Afghanistan (2001-2021)

 The Taliban come mainly from rural regions where their rules and strict application of the shari’ah are largely preferred to the Afghan government’s judicial system.
 Indeed, Taliban justice, though violent and strict, is understood by rural populations since it is based on the Quran.
 Besides, even though some would consider it expeditious, shari’ah courts only need one hearing to take a decision which helps settle disputes faster.

-One of the main challenges the Taliban will face will be the resistance of Afghan cities that have lived under Occidental influence for 20 years.
+One of the main challenges the Taliban will face will be the resistance of Afghan cities that have lived under Western influence for 20 years.
 Urban populations will thus be way less receptive to Taliban rules regarding women rights, human rights as well as social and cultural tolerance.

 A major question lingers: will the Taliban find their place in the international world order alongside other nations or will Afghanistan remain a pariah state?
 If this question interests you, you may want to read my article on Daesh’s Statehood and Caliphate !